Pele (deity): Flood version

-The sea floods the land, then recedes; this flooding is called Kai a Kahinalii ("The sea of Ka-hina-liʻi"), as Pele's connection to the sea was passed down from her mother Kahinalii.
+The sea floods the land, then recedes; this flooding is called Kai a Kahinaliʻi ("The sea of Ka-hina-liʻi"), as Pele's connection to the sea was passed down from her mother Kahinaliʻi.

 Pele and Poliʻahu

 Pele is considered to be a rival of the Hawaiian goddess of snow, Poliʻahu, and her sisters Lilinoe (a goddess of fine rain), Waiau (goddess of Lake Waiau), and Kahoupokane (a kapa-maker whose kapa-making activities create thunder, rain, and lightning).
-All except Kahoupokane reside on Mauna Kea.
-The kapa-maker lives on Hualalai.
+All but Kahoupokane reside on Mauna Kea.
+The kapa-maker lives on Hualālai.

-One myth tells that Poliʻahu had come from Mauna Kea with her friends to attend sled races down the grassy hills south of Hamakua.
-Pele came disguised as a beautiful stranger and was greeted by Poliʻahu.
-However, Pele became jealously enraged at the goddess of Mauna Kea.
-She opened the caverns of Mauna Kea and threw fire from them towards Poliʻahu, with the snow goddess fleeing towards the summit.
-Poliʻahu was finally able to grab her now-burning snow mantle and throw it over the mountain.
+One myth says that Poliʻahu came from Mauna Kea with her friends to attend sled races down the grassy hills south of Hāmākua.
+Pele came disguised as a beautiful stranger and was greeted by Poliʻahu, but Pele became jealously enraged at the goddess of Mauna Kea.
+She opened the caverns of Mauna Kea and threw fire from them toward Poliʻahu, with the snow goddess fleeing towards the summit.
+Poliʻahu then grabbed her now-burning snow mantle and threw it over the mountain.
 Earthquakes shook the island as the snow mantle unfolded until it reached the fire fountains, chilling and hardening the lava.
 The rivers of lava were driven back to Mauna Loa and Kīlauea.
-Later battles also led to the defeat of Pele and confirmed the supremacy of the snow goddesses in the northern portion of the island, and Pele in the southern portion.
+Later battles also led to Pele's defeat and confirmed the supremacy of the snow goddesses in the northern part of the island and Pele in the southern part.